 - 1. To avoid losing plants in floods, determine how your waterway behaves in full flow.
 This will help you decide where to place fences and what to plant. - Identify areas on your farm where runoff or erosion occur most frequently and have the greatest effect on water quality.
-This includes seeps, springs, swales, gullies, eroding banks, boggy areas and wet soils.
-These should be part of the fenced area and prioritised for planting.
-Bank reconstruction might be needed before planting. - 3.
+This includes seeps, springs, gullies, eroding banks, boggy areas and wet soils.
+These should be part of the fenced area and prioritised for planting. - 3.
 Decide what is manageable.
 Fencing can be completed reasonably quickly, whereas planting and follow-up maintenance takes longer.
 Set a realistic timeframe and budget for planting.
 For example, by planting 25% of the area per year, your riparian zones will be complete in four years.